 It is best to email teachers and other school staff to make an appointment to talk with them.
 If you need to contact someone immediately, please call 425-885-1810, and the message will be delivered as soon as possible.

 Faith will communicate with families via email and Brightwheel.
-Families will need to check their emails and Brightwheel at least weekly.
-If you do not have access to email or internet please inform the leadership team.
+Families will need to check their emails and Brightwheel regularly.
+If you do not have access to email or the internet please inform the Director/Associate Director.

 Diapering/Toilet Training